Evaluation of the HeartWare Left Ventricular Assist Device for the Treatment of Advanced Heart Failure (ADVANCE)

 Primary Purpose: Supportive Care

-- Quality of Life improvement, as measured by Kansas City Cardiomyopathy Questionnaire (KCCQ) [ Time Frame: Baseline and 180 Days ] [ Designated as safety issue: No ]
+- Quality of Life Change From Baseline to 180 Days, as Measured by Kansas City Cardiomyopathy Questionnaire (KCCQ) [ Time Frame: Baseline and 180 Days ] [ Designated as safety issue: No ]

 Experimental: HeartWare® VAS